anttijuu/O4-server/README.md

 Converting Message objects to JSON text is implemented in `Message.toJSON()` methods.
 Parsing message objects from JSONObjects is done in `MessageFactory.fromJSON(JSONObject)`.

 Message contents in JSON are specified below.

+> Note that the chat protocol requires that each individual message is encoded/decoded using UTF-8 and is terminated with newline `\n` character.
+The provided `Message` classes and the client side `ChatTCPClient` class fulfills these requirements.

 ### Error message